Bay of Pigs, Cuba

 Today, the site of the invasion – Playa Girón – is a small and unassuming coastal village.
 There’s one mediocre, all-inclusive resort here and a white-sand beach that’s walled in by a concrete barrier.
 However, there’s also a museum devoted to the Bay of Pigs invasion.
 Tanks and fighter jets guard the entrance, and the interior has maps and photographs from the battle.

 Playa Larga is the other main town in the Bay of Pigs area.
 It sits at the entrance to the bay and is rather plain.
-A number of casa particulares dot the town along with simple restaurants serving fresh seafood.
+A number of casas particulares dot the town along with simple restaurants serving fresh seafood.
 At La Boca de Guamá, just north of Playa Larga, you can visit a crocodile farm or stay in a bungalow on one of several small islands in Laguna Tesoro.
 This lake was one of Fidel’s favorite fishing spots.

 The road between Playa Larga and Playa Girón has several notable attractions.
 At Cueva de los Peces (Cave of Fishes), you can swim and snorkel in a freshwater cenote.
 At 230 feet (70 m) deep, this cenote is one of the largest in the area.
 Across the road, a small beach offers up snorkeling and diving opportunities.
 A few miles east of Cueva de los Peces is Punta Perdiz, which hosts the best diving around.
 Offshore attractions include shipwrecks, large walls, and coral reefs.
 The visibility is good, and divers often spot barracudas, moray eels, and lionfish.